TelegramBots/book/src/2/chats.md

 - `ChatType.Group`:
   A private chat group with less than 200 users
 - `ChatType.Supergroup`:
-  An advanced chat group, capable of being public, supporting more than 200 users, with specific user/admin rights, ...
+  An advanced chat group, capable of being public, supporting more than 200 users, with specific user/admin rights
 - `ChatType.Channel`:
   A broadcast type of publishing feed (only admins can write to it)